usepolvo/usepolvo-docs/src/guide/core-concepts/rate-limiting.md

 ## Best Practices

 1. *Be Conservative:* Set your rate limits lower than the actual API limits to account for other processes that might be using the same API.
-2. *Implement Backoff:* For critical operations, implement an exponential backoff strategy in addition to usepolvo's built-in retry mechanism.
+2. *Implement Backoff:* For critical operations, implement an exponential backoff strategy in addition to polvo's built-in retry mechanism.
 3. *Monitor Usage:* Keep track of your API usage to anticipate and prevent rate limit issues.

 ## Bulk Operations

-For bulk operations, usepolvo provides methods that automatically handle rate limiting:
+For bulk operations, polvo provides methods that automatically handle rate limiting:

 ```python
 from usepolvo.stripe import StripeClient